0abst/Paris_Hackhaton/README.md

 # Paris - Empiric Network Computational Price Feeds - Starknet Hackhaton 19.07.2022

-This hackhaton has been done with Omnisat.
+This hackhaton has been done with omnisats.

 Empiric Network goes beyond price feeds.
 Advanced computational fields are needed in Defi, in a similar manner to what Traditional Finance already has.